 👉 By following these simple rules, you’ll be able to create a project that meets your expectations.
 For more tips and information regarding animation video production, be sure to download our guide:

-It’s impossible to set up an efficient animation production process without a well-detailed and thought-out pipeline.
-Whether you’re working on a 20-second ad or creating an hour-long educational video — all stages of a project need to be carried out following specific order and logic.
+It’s impossible to set up an efficient animation production process without a well-detailed and thought out 2D or 3D workflow pipeline.
+No matter whether you’re working on a 20-second ad or creating an hour-long educational video — all stages of a project always need to be carried out following the specific order and logic.

-Make sure that, before work starts, the video agency you are working with provides you with a step-by-step detalization to their animation production pipeline — to ensure it doesn’t miss any important steps or ‘control’ points that may influence the project budget.
+Make sure that before work starts, the video agency you are working with provides you with a step-by-step detalization to their animation production pipeline — to ensure it doesn’t miss any important 2D or 3D animation process steps or ‘control’ points that may influence the project budget.

-👉 Don’t hesitate to contact us at Blue Carrot if you have any questions regarding animation pipeline development, or if you simply want to create your own business video and are looking for a reliable agency.
+👉 Don’t hesitate to contact us at Blue Carrot if you have any questions regarding animation pipeline development or check all our explainer video animation services.